awsteiner/o2scl/doc/o2scl/sphinx/download.rst

 :ref:`O2scl <o2scl>`

-The current version is 0.926.
-The source distribution can be obtained from https://github.com/awsteiner/o2scl/releases/download/v0.926/o2scl-0.926.tar.gz
+The current release version is 0.926.
+It can be obtained from https://github.com/awsteiner/o2scl/releases/download/v0.926/o2scl-0.926.tar.gz